List of One Piece films: Straw Hat Chase

 Straw Hat Chase is the eleventh animated feature film of the franchise and the first to also use computer animation.
 It was directed by Hiroyuki Satō and was released in Japan on March 19, 2011, and was released to DVD and Blu-ray on July 20, 2011.
 It was double billed with the Toriko film Toriko 3D: Kaimaku!
 Gourmet Adventure!
 The film features Tomomitsu Yamaguchi as Schneider and Bazz, and the music was written and performed by the Tokyo Ska Paradise Orchestra.
 It was released as Jump Heroes Movies and Grossed $9,796,866 worldwide.

 Luffy desperately tries to find his missing straw hat, and after extensive searching Usopp discovers that an eagle has it.
 Luffy and the entire Crew proceed to chase the eagle.
 While searching for Luffy's hat, Chopper discovers an old man lying half dead on a ship.
 While Luffy continues chasing the eagle and eventually crashes it into a marine base, the old man named Schneider wakes up.
 Chopper noticed that he had been mumbling the name Bazz in his sleep, and asks him who it is.
 Schneider tells Chopper that Bazz was his friend and that he was a dog that ate the "tori tori no mi: model eagle".
 He tells Chopper that he told Bazz to steal Monkey D. Luffy's hat and then he could come back.
-He thought that telling Bazz this would force him to abandon Schneider, because he didn't want Bazz to see him die.
+He thought that telling Bazz this would force him to abandon Schneider, because he did not want Bazz to see him die.
 When Chopper informs him that not only did Bazz successfully steal Luffy's hat, but that he was on the Straw Hat Pirates' ship.
 Schneider immediately jumps out of bed and runs to save Bazz who at that moment is trapped in a cage with Luffy, made of kairouseki.
 After Luffy's crew frees him and Bazz, Schneider apologizes to Bazz and tells him to give up on the hat.
 Luffy meanwhile is fighting his way through a whole marine base along with three giants.
 Finally he makes it to the marine captain holding his hat, only to have him throw it out to sea.
 Luffy immediately jumps out after it, and almost has it when he starts to fall.
 Bazz then comes to his rescue and Luffy finally retrieves his hat.
 Afterwards Schneider and Bazz decide to go back out to sea and Schneider tells Luffy that the hat suits him.